Once Upon A Mattress

 The Pressler house is no longer standing.

 They had 10-foot ceilings in their house.
 It looked like it was a long ways up there to a kid.
 Her house was very clean; she had a white oak floor in the kitchen that was spotless.
 She had lots of things around that were crocheted.
 Her house was really Victorian.
-She died in 1928 and after that it was kind of downhill.
-The oldest son was always given everything he wanted and after he got married he was always home wanting more money.
-Times got hard (1930s) and they lost the farm after she was gone.
+She died in 1928, and after that, it was kind of downhill.
+The oldest son was always given everything he wanted, and after he got married, he was always home wanting more money.
+Times got hard (1930s), and they lost the farm after she was gone.

-In a 1996 interview my Aunt Dorothy Kline Myhrberg said: “Grandma Kline never liked Uncle Mike Pressler, he didn’t go to church.
+In a 1996 interview, my Aunt Dorothy Kline Myhrberg said: “Grandma Kline never liked Uncle Mike Pressler; he didn’t go to church.
 I remember Grandma taking Aunt Katie to church.”

 Her son, Walt, lived in Trumbull.
 They called his wife “the Foxy one”.
 She was always dressed up.
 Walt could never make enough money; he was always borrowing from Uncle Mike (his father).
-Dad told me when they were young men, he and Walt would go somewhere and Walt would have $5.
+Dad told me that when they were young men, he and Walt would go somewhere, and Walt would have $5.
 (A large amount for a young man to have at that time.)
 His Dad always favored him and gave him money.
-Walt and his wife finally moved to California and they got a divorce.
+Walt and his wife finally moved to California, and they got a divorce.
 Walt had three girls, one wasn’t very bright.”

-Aunt Katie died December 20, 1928, and was buried in the Case Cemetery which is located in Section 22, Scoville Township, three miles northeast of the Kline farm.
+Aunt Katie died December 20, 1928, and was buried in the Case Cemetery, which is located in Section 22, Scoville Township, three miles northeast of the Kline farm.
 Uncle Mike Pressler died in 1943.

 Aunt Katie's dresser set given to my mother in the 1930s by her Aunt Cecilia Kline.